snphillips/twohue/README.md

 ## About TwoHue with State Machine

-TwoHue with State Machine is a a refactor of the game TwoHue I created a couple years ago.
+TwoHue with State Machine is a a refactor of the game TwoHue I created in 2018.

 In this version I've made several changes, including: